-Mr. Ng Tai Wai, aged 57, was appointed on 2 November 1987 as a director of the Company and was appointed as the Chairman of the Company with effect from 31 March 2017.
+Mr. Ng Tai Wai, aged 58, was appointed on 2 November 1987 as a director of the Company and was appointed as the Chairman of the Company with effect from 31 March 2017.
 He is a member of the remuneration committee and the corporate governance committee of the Company.
 He is also a member of Investment Team and Risk Management Team of the Company.
 He is responsible for the development of the corporate strategy and policy and the overall management of the Group.
 He has extensive experience in property development and investment and securities investment during his past tenure.
 He is also responsible for the financial and risk management of the Group.
+He is currently a director of several private companies with major businesses in property investment and property management.
 He is the son of the late Mr. Ng See Wah, the past chairman and executive director, and a substantial shareholder of the Company.
-He is also the elder brother of Mr. Ng Tai Yin, Victor, an executive director of the Company and the younger brother of Ms. Ng Kwok Fun, a non-executive director.
-In addition, he is a director and shareholder of Rheingold Holdings Limited, a company holding 3,370,500 shares of the Company.
+He is also the elder brother of Mr. Ng Tai Yin, Victor, an executive director and shareholder of Rheingold Holdings Limited, a company holding 3,370,500 shares of the Company.

-Mr. Ng Tai Yin, Victor, aged 53, was appointed as a non-executive director of the Company on 27 March 2008 and redesignated as an executive director of the Company on 9 March 2010.
+Mr. Ng Tai Yin, Victor, aged 54, was appointed as a non-executive director of the Company on 27 March 2008 and redesignated as an executive director of the Company on 9 March 2010.
 He was appointed as a member of the nomination committee of the Company on 13 March 2012.
 He is also a member of the Investment Team of the Company.
 He holds a Bachelor Degree of Applied Science from University of Regina, Canada.
 He has over 20 years of experience in property management as well as information technology.
 He is responsible for the general administration, information technology and financial management of the Group.
 He is currently a director of several private companies with major businesses in property investment and property management.
 He is the son of the late Mr. Ng See Wah, the past chairman and executive director, and a substantial shareholder of the Company.
 He is also the younger brother of Mr. Ng Tai Wai, the chairman and executive director of the Company, and Ms. Ng Kwok Fun, non-executive director.